A Simple Phenomenological Model for Grain Clustering in Turbulence: Discussion

 \item {\bf Stronger turbulence enhances clustering:} At {\em otherwise identical properties}, larger values of the Mach number, Reynolds number, or driving-scale eddy turnover time $\Teddy(\Lmax)\,\Omega$ give rise to a larger dynamic range of the cascade driving $\rhograin$ fluctuations.
 Stronger turbulence may decrease $\langle \rhograin \rangle$, so it is not necessarily the case that these lead to larger absolute maximum values of $\rhograin$, but only stronger grain clumping.
 Conversely, larger {\em drift} (laminar relative grain-gas velocities) weakens the clustering, by suppressing the time grains interact with single eddies.

-\item {\bf Higher grain-to-gas density ratios enhance clustering of small grains:} Up to a saturation level where $\tstop\,(1+\rhoratio) \gtrsim1$, increasing the volume density of grains increases their effective stopping time by dragging gas in a local wake, leading to larger terminal velocities and eddy effects.
+\item {\bf Higher grain-to-gas density ratios enhance clustering of small grains:} We attempt to consider some very simple approximations to account for the regime where the back-reaction of grains on gas is important.
+Remarkably, the predictions of the model here appear to reasonably describe simulations in this limit (despite many of our assumptions formally breaking down).
+Bearing these caveats in mind, this predicts that, up to a saturation level where $\tstop\,(1+\rhoratio) \gtrsim1$, increasing the volume density of grains increases their effective stopping time by dragging gas in a local wake, leading to larger terminal velocities and eddy effects.

 \item {\bf {\em Coherent} eddy structure is critical:} Our predictions rely fundamentally on locally coherent (albeit short-lived) structures in turbulence.
 We show that a purely Markovian (Gaussian random field) approximation does not produce fluctuations nearly as large (nor with the correct scaling).
-So in some sense inertial-range $\rhograin$ fluctuations depend intrinsically on intermittency in the gas turbulence.
-This cannot be captured in models which treat density perturbations purely as a ``turbulent diffusion'' term or Brownian motion.
+So in some sense inertial-range $\rhograin$ fluctuations depend intrinsically on structure in the gas turbulence.
+This may not necessarily be captured in models which treat density perturbations purely as a ``turbulent diffusion'' term or Brownian motion.

 \end{itemize}